Synopsis

 Task Overview

-The year 2025 saw major advances in the reasoning capabilities of large language models (LLMs), where models produce explicit reasoning trajectories before a final answer.
+The year 2025 saw major advances in the reasoning capabilities of large language models, where models produce explicit reasoning trajectories before a final answer.
 However, intermediate reasoning steps can still be spurious, non-logical, or unsafe, and in some cases models may reach safe conclusions through deceptive or misaligned reasoning paths.
-To deepen our understanding of AI-generated reasoning and to support improvements in reasoning and safety, this task focuses on detecting the source and the safety of reasoning trajectories.
+To deepen our understanding of LLM-generated reasoning and to support improvements in reasoning and safety, this task focuses on detecting the source and the safety of reasoning trajectories.

 Subtask 1: Source Detection

 Given a triplet (user query, reasoning trajectory, final answer), identify whether the reasoning trajectory and final answer are generated by an AI system or written by a human.
-Queries mainly involve math, coding, and real-life financial reasoning tasks.
+Queries in the testing set may involve math, coding, and real-life financial reasoning tasks.

 Subtask 2: Safety Detection

-Given a triplet (user query, reasoning trajectory, final answer), classify (1) whether the reasoning trajectory is safe vs. unsafe and (2) whether the final answer is safe vs. unsafe.
+Given a triplet (user query, reasoning trajectory, final answer), classify (1) whether the reasoning trajectory (i.e. each step in the reasoning trace) is safe vs. unsafe and (2) whether the final answer is safe vs. unsafe.
 The user queries come from three categories:

 • (a) risky queries requesting harmful content,